University of Economics Ho Chi Minh City

 The University of Economics Ho Chi Minh City (UEH; Đại học Kinh tế Thành phố Hồ Chí Minh), known redundantly as the UEH University, is a multidisciplinary university which was established in 1976 in Ho Chi Minh City, Vietnam.
 It is one of the National Key Universities of Vietnam and is a member of The Best 1,000 Business Schools in the World.
 From its inception until now, the school has been a renowned center of scientific research in Vietnam, providing undergraduate and postgraduate education for students from the country and neighboring Laos and Cambodia.
 CYM Group, a student academic club of the University of Economics Ho Chi Minh City is the first student group in Vietnam to set a Guinness World Record.
-Graduates of the university since its establishment include: